A5H73Y/Parkour/docs/developer.md

 - PlayerFinishCourseEvent
 - PlayerParkourLevelEvent

-Each of these will give you at least the Player object and the Course name for you to use.
+Each of these will give you at least the Player Object and the Course name for you to use.
 The Checkpoint and Level event will give you the relevant values also.

 To listen for a Parkour event you must create a Listener class and register it correctly, then create an EventHandler like any normal event: